babaniyi/babaniyi.github.io/index.md

 title:  👋 Hi, I'm Babaniyi!
 ---

 I'm Babaniyi Olaniyi, a Data Scientist and Machine Learning Engineer.
-I am deeply excited about the time we live in and the rate at which data is being generated and transformed as an asset hence i am keen to leverage my knowledge of data science and machine learning to grasp some of the underlying trends in retail, finance, consulting and industry.
+I am very interested in using my expertise of data science and machine learning to understand some of the underlying patterns in retail, banking, consulting, and industry.
+I am also very thrilled about the moment we live in and the rate at which data is being generated and utilized as an asset.

 While you're still here feel free to..
 - Check out my previous [blog posts](https://babaniyi.substack.com).